-Materials to use are given for one gallon, but the user can easily calculate the required amount of material to make five, ten, fifteen, twenty, or twenty-five gallons of spray (See Table 3.1).
+1 Materials to use are given for one gallon, but the user can easily calculate the required amount of material to make five, ten, fifteen, twenty, or twenty-five gallons of spray (See Table 3.1).

-Streptomycin sulfate (15-21%) should be used at 60 PPM (approximately 1.0 tsp/gal).
+2 Streptomycin sulfate (15-21%) should be used at 60 PPM (approximately 1.0 tsp/gal).

-See Apple Disease section for discussion of boron deficiency and its control.
+3 See Apple Disease section for discussion of boron deficiency and its control.

-See Apple Disease section for discussion of bitter pit and its control.
+4 See Apple Disease section for discussion of bitter pit and its control.

-Table 3.6 - Spray Schedule for Pears Time of Application Materials to Use Fungicide or Insecticide per Gallon of Water To Control Remarks Dormant to green tip Superior oil + copper Mites, scales, psylla, fire blight Follow manufacturer's recom- mendations as to amounts.
+Time of Application Materials to Use Fungicide or Insecticide per Gallon of Water 1 To Control Remarks Dormant to green tip Superior oil + copper Mites, scales, psylla, fire blight Follow manufacturer's recommendations as to amounts.
 Apply when a quarter-inch of green shows at buds.
 Green cluster bud Superior oil + 2.0 fl oz permethrin 2.5% or esfenvalerate (use label rates) Psylla Scab infection may occur at this time.
 Important spray for mites and aphids.
-Pre-pink First pink in floral Sulfur 90W 2.0-4.0 tbsp + 2.0 fl oz permethrin 2.5% or esfenvalerate (use label rates) Scab, powdery mildew, psyl- la, aphids, mites, leafrollers Pink When flowers have sepa- rated just before bloom Same as Pre-pink + streptomycin 1.0 tsp Scab, powdery mildew, fire blight, aphids, mites, green fruitworms, leafrollers Add streptomycin for fire blight control according to manufac- turer's recommendations.
-Bloom Sulfur 90W 2.0-4.0 tbsp + 1.0 tsp streptomycin 15W2 Protect Bees - Do Not Use Insecticide Scab, powdery mildew, apple rots, fire blight Also follow label recommenda- tions for rate of streptomycin.
-Petal Fall When most of the petals have fallen First Cover 10 days after petal fall and Second Cover 14 days after first cover Sulfur 90W 2.0-4.0 tbsp + 2.0 fl oz permethrin 2.5% or esfenvalerate (use label rates) or 1.5 tsp Confirm T/O Scab, powdery mildew, rots, fire blight, curculio, codling moth, aphids, mites, boron deficiency If fire blight is present, add streptomycin to this spray.
+Pre-pink First pink in floral Sulfur 90W 2.0-4.0 tbsp + 2.0 fl oz permethrin 2.5% or esfenvalerate (use label rates) Scab, powdery mildew, psylla, aphids, mites, lea-frollers Pink When flowers have separated just before bloom Same as Pre-pink + streptomycin 1.0 tsp Scab, powdery mildew, fire blight, aphids, mites, green fruitworms, leafrollers Add streptomycin for fire blight control according to manufacturer's recommendations.
+Bloom Sulfur 90W 2.0-4.0 tbsp + 1.0 tsp streptomycin 15W2 Protect Bees - Do Not Use Insecticide Scab, powdery mildew, apple rots, fire blight Also follow label recommendations for rate of streptomycin.
+2 Petal Fall When most of the petals have fallen First Cover 10 days after petal fall and Second Cover 14 days after first cover Sulfur 90W 2.0-4.0 tbsp + 2.0 fl oz permethrin 2.5% or esfenvalerate (use label rates) or 1.5 tsp Confirm T/O Scab, powdery mildew, rots, fire blight, curculio, codling moth, aphids, mites, boron deficiency If fire blight is present, add streptomycin to this spray.
 Important sprays for codling moth control.
 Confirm at first and second cover is effective for codling moth; not effective for plum curculio.
 Permethrin and esfenvalerate are toxic to orchard predators.
-Third Through Fifth Cover Sprays At 14-day intervals Sulfur 90W 2.0-4.0 tbsp plus same insecticides as petal fall Sooty blotch, flyspeck, leaf spot, rots If mites become a problem, add 5.0 tbsp of M-Pede (2% solution) to the spray.
+Third Through Fifth Cover Sprays At 14-day intervals Sulfur 90W 2.0-4.0 tbsp plus same insecticides as petal fall or 2 fl oz Fruit Tree & Plant Guard Sooty blotch, flyspeck, leaf spot, rots If mites become a problem, add 5.0 tbsp of M-Pede (2% solution) to the spray.
 If Japanese beetles become a problem, add 2.0 tbsp Sevin 50W.
-(Do not use Sevin until 30 days after bloom.)
-Sixth and Seventh Cover Sprays 2-week intervals, may not be required for early maturing varieties Sulfur 90W 2.0-4.0 tbsp plus same insecticides as petal fall Fruit rots , leaf spot, sooty blotch, flyspeck, apple mag- gots (AM), codling moth Same as 3rd-5th covers.
-Gen- erally speaking, apply protec- tant sprays up to 25-30 days before harvest.
+(Do not use Sevin until 30 days afte bloom.)
+Do not make more than fou applications of Fruit Tree & Plant Guard per year, and do not apply it closer than 21 days to harvest.
+Sixth and Seventh Cover Sprays 2-week intervals, may not be required for early maturing varieties Sulfur 90W 2.0-4.0 tbsp plus same insecticides as petal fall or 2 fl oz Fruit Tree & Plant Guard Same as 3rd-5th covers.
+Generally speaking, apply protectant sprays up to 25-30 days before harvest.
 Sticky sphere traps are available that can control AM on a few backyard trees.
 Pick up all drop fruit to help control AM.
+Do not make more than four applications of Fruit Tree & Plant Guard per year, and do not apply it closer than 21 days to harvest.

-Materials to use are given for one gallon, but the user can easily calculate the required amount of material to make five, ten, fifteen, twenty, or twenty-five gallons of spray (See Table 3.1).
+1 Materials to use are given for one gallon, but the user can easily calculate the required amount of material to make five, ten, fifteen, twenty, or twenty-five gallons of spray (See Table 3.1).